imapsync/imapsync/README.md

 # Imapsync sponsoring

 There are 12000 imapsync github clones done per year (33 per day) and 48000 uniq visitors (132 per day).
-The paradox to get imapsync stay free and and gratis for anyone is that the imapsync author needs to be paid for maintening and improving it.
+The paradox to get imapsync stay free and gratis for anyone is that the imapsync author needs to be paid for maintening and improving it.

 In case you're using imapsync in a professional context, then consider buying imapsync at https://imapsync.lamiral.info/#buy_all,